-- 2. What Does Not Constitute a Public Body (§ 52-4-103(8)(b)).
+- 2. What Does Not Constitute a Public Body (§ 52-4-103(9)(b)).
 The following groups are not considered "public bodies" for purposes of the open meeting provisions: - a.
 Political parties, political groups, or political caucuses; - b.
-Conference committees, rules committees, or sifting committees of the Utah Legislature.
+Conference committees, rules committees, or sifting committees of the Utah Legislature. - c.
+School community councils.
+(Note, however, that the school community council statute establishes specific open meeting requirements for community councils.)

-D. "Quorum" (§ 52-4-103(10))
+D. "Quorum" (§ 52-4-103(11))

-To constitute a "quorum," a simple majority of the members of the school board must be present (§ 52-4-103(10)(a)).
+To constitute a "quorum," a simple majority of the members of the school board must be present (§ 52-4-103(11)(a)).
 For example, if a board consists of five members, three must be present to constitute a quorum.
 If seven members make up the school board, four must be present to constitute a quorum.